osm-americana/color-unclasher/README.md

 color-unclasher styleSpecPath [analyzeResultFilePath]
 ```

-To override default values or declare path to export to or import from, use the following flags:
+To override default values or declare path to export or import data from, use the following flags:

 | Flag  | Default Value | Explanation |
 | :------------ |:---------------:| :-----:|